-After violent Brazil election campaign, many worry attacks will continue
+More violence feared as Brazil braces for far-right presidency

 Nearly 64,000 murders were registered last year, but less than 10 percent of homicide cases result in charges, according to government data.

 Bolsonaro, who maintains a double-digit lead in all polls, himself suffered a near-fatal stabbing during a campaign rally last month.

 He is still recovering, but the episode only reinforced his aggressive rhetoric, combining verbal attacks on political foes with vows to violently combat crime and pursue graft cases against opponents.

 “You PT crew, you’ll have the civil and military police with legal support to bring the law down on your backs,” he said in a video broadcast to supporters at demonstrations last Sunday.
 “These delinquent Reds will be banned from our homeland.”

-He has repeatedly said he does not condone violence carried out by his supporters, but analysts say his daily rants on social media platforms are taking a toll.
+He says he does not condone violence carried out by his supporters, but analysts say his daily rants on social media platforms are taking a toll.

 “Bolsonaro, because of his rhetoric supporting violence and the aggressive manner he has campaigned, has opened the Pandora’s box on political violence in an already extremely violent country,” said Rafael Alcadipani, a public security expert at the Getulio Vargas Foundation university in Sao Paulo.

-“If people thought Brazil has extremely high levels of street violence in normal times, imagine what it will be like under a president who aggressively pushes violence among police and against political opponents?”
+“If people thought Brazil had extremely high levels of street violence in normal times, imagine what it will be like under a president who aggressively pushes violence among police and against political opponents?”

 Bolsonaro’s attacks on the media over aggressive reporting that he calls “fake news” have also sent a chill through newsrooms which have dealt with a surge in threats and physical violence.